 To limit risk and liability in the handling and disposal of waste, Whiting has developed an effective waste management program.
-Waste Management Plans are in place for all operational areas, providing guidance to Whiting personnel on the proper handling, management and disposal of waste.
+A corporate Waste Management and Minimization Plan is in place for all operational areas, providing guidance to Whiting personnel on the proper handling, management and disposal of waste.
 We ensure that waste generated at all our locations is properly disposed of or treated.
-We audit third-party waste facilites, such as landfills and saltwater disposals, to verify they are at appropriately licensed and permitted and meet Whiting standards.
+We audit third-party waste facilities, such as landfills and saltwater disposals, to verify they are appropriately licensed and permitted and meet Whiting standards.
 Whiting’s waste management program is always evolving, as areas/topics, such as waste tracking, are identified which provide opportunities for improvement.

 WASTE FACILITY AUDIT PROGRAM

-Whiting has implemented a Waste Facility Audit Program, to ensure the third-party waste disposal/treatment facilities that we utilize meet our standards.
-We perform independent audits, evaluating a facility’s operating standards and compliance history, against compared to the following standards:
+Whiting has implemented a Waste Facility Audit Program, to ensure the third-party waste disposal and treatment facilities that we utilize meet our standards.
+We perform independent audits, evaluating a facility’s operating standards and compliance history, compared to the following standards:

 - Compliance with applicable state and federal permits, laws and regulations